merative/acd-containers/src/pages/installing/installing.md

 In order for ACD images to be pulled from the IBM Entitled Registry, a pull secret must be added to the environment.
 This can be setup using one of the following:

 1. Added to the Openshift global pull secrets
-1. Added to the operand service account
+1. Added to the ACD operand service account

 #### Option 1: Openshift global pull secret installation